-- Fast-Trip Events and Unplanned Outages Resulting from Fast Trip
+• Fast-Trip Events and Unplanned Outages Resulting from Fast Trip

 SCE provides all outages that have occurred while fast-trip settings were enabled.
-This does not mean that those outages would not have occurred were it not for fast-trip.
+This does not mean that those outages would only have occurred because of fast-trip.
 Sensitive protection settings are designed to activate quickly when a fault is detected by de-energizing a circuit or circuit segment which minimizes the overall fault energy and reduces the probability of ignition.
-SCE's fast trip settings are enabled during times of increased fire risk (red flag warning, fire weather threat, fire climate zone threat, or thunderstorm threat). - Customer Hours of Unplanned Outage / SAIDI-SAIFI: SCE has resumed the ability to provide metrics 2a and 2d-2g, which now also includes historical updates for 2022 metrics that had been missing from previous QDR reporting.
+SCE's fast trip settings are enabled during times of increased fire risk (red flag warning, fire weather threat, fire climate zone threat, or thunderstorm threat).